 Companies around the world strive to be competitive and get one step ahead of their contemporaries.
-A great-way to make your company more competitive is by using advancing devops methodologies and by adding new features and capabilities regularly.
+A great way to make your company more competitive is by using advancing DevOps Methodologies for Developers and by adding new features and capabilities regularly.
 The most successful tech companies today are deploying new versions of their software more frequently than before.
-The advancing devops methodologies only accelerated this revolution of continuous updating, integration, and devops deployment methodology more frequently even every day, every hour and minute!
+The advancing DevOps Methodologies for Developers only accelerated this revolution of continuous updating, integration, and DevOps deployment methodology more frequently even every day, every hour, and minute!
 Tech companies around the world have developed so many tools that aid in DevOps Implementation Services successfully and various companies take advantage of some of these tools.
-Since there are different phases of advanced devops concepts viz., Continuous Development, Continuous Testing, Continuous Integration, Continuous Deployment, and Continuous Monitoring and because no single software vendor can provide you all the DevOps tools for all the phases in it, it is essential to build the right technology stack that suits your company.
+Since there are different phases of advanced DevOps concepts viz., Continuous Development, Continuous Testing, Continuous Integration, Continuous Deployment, and Continuous Monitoring, and because no single software vendor can provide you with all the DevOps tools for all the phases in it, it is essential to build the right technology stack that suits your company.
 Let’s take a look at some of the tools or methodologies that are advancing in the DevOps market.

-GIT is a distributed version control tool that supports non-linear workflows like the one in the agile and devops methodologies and helps in Continuous Development by providing data assurance for developing quality software.
+GIT is a distributed version control tool that supports non-linear workflows like the one in the agile and DevOps Methodologies for Developers and helps in Continuous Development by providing data assurance for developing quality software.

 JIRA is a project management tool that is based on the principle of agile project management.
-Agile and Devops methodologies involves planning, implementation, testing, and reviewing of goals matching the quality that is needed, acceptance criteria, and ensuring timely delivery with quality assurance.
+Agile and DevOps methodologies involve planning, implementation, testing, and reviewing goals matching the quality that is needed, acceptance criteria, and ensuring timely delivery with quality assurance.

 Jenkins is a DevOps tool used for continuous integration by monitoring the execution of repeated tasks.
 One of the best tools which help to integrate project changes by quickly finding any issues.
 DevOps Implementation Services is the process where the code supporting new functionality is added or integrated with the existing code.

-As there is a continuous devops deployment methodology of the software, the updated code needs to be smoothly integrated with the systems to reflect the changes to the end-users without any errors during runtime.
-Using Jenkins, the latest code revision from the GIT repository can be pulled to produce a build which can be finally deployed onto the test or production servers if there are no errors.
+As there is a continuous DevOps Methodologies for Developers of the software, the updated code needs to be smoothly integrated with the systems to reflect the changes to the end-users without any errors during runtime.
+Using Jenkins, the latest code revision from the GIT repository can be pulled to produce a build that can be finally deployed onto the test or production servers if there are no errors.
 Jenkins supports continuous integration and continuous delivery.
 Jenkins also increases the scale of automation as it supports around 400 plugins to support building and testing virtually any project and requires little maintenance and also has built-in GUI tools for easy updates.
 Jenkins can run on any operating system as it is a Java-based program.

 Selenium is an open-source tool used for the automation of continuous testing.
 Automation of testing saves a lot of time, effort, and labor for executing multiple test cases.

-Advancing Devops methodologies are continuously evolving and as such, different tools and devops deployment `methodologies are being introduced almost every other day.
+Advancing DevOps methodologies are continuously evolving and as such, different tools and DevOps deployment methodologies are being introduced almost every other day.
 Some, like the ones mentioned above, have the potential to stay for a long time in the race till they are taken over by newly developed tools and methodologies.
-As mentioned earlier, one has to carefully stack the required tools and methodologies required for their DevOps.
+As mentioned earlier, one has to carefully stack the required tools and methodologies required for DevOps.